stashed/docs/docs/guides/latest/troubleshooting/how-to-troubleshooot/index.md

 #### View Restore Job/Init-Container log

-If you don't see any error in the previous step, you should try checking log of the respective restore job / init-container.
+If you don't see any error in the previous step, you should try checking the log of the respective restore job / init-container.

 If you are trying to restore a workload, run the following command to inspect the log: